-51. For assessment elements which are assessed during the programme or course, including projects and written assignments, feedback must be returned within 28 calendar days of submission.

-52. Exceptionally, when this is not achievable (for example, due to staff absence), Registry will notify students as soon as is reasonably possible of the revised date and the reason behind the change.
+- 51. For assessment elements which are assessed during the programme or course, including projects and written assignments, feedback must be returned within 28 calendar days of submission (excluding the study break periods for the work related learning programmes). - 52.
+Exceptionally, when this is not achievable (for example, due to staff absence), Registry will notify students as soon as is reasonably possible of the revised date and the reason behind the change.